kristyelee/FRB-dmvstime-classification-research/README.md

 2000/2000 [==============================] - 2s 785us/step
 ```

-The two new files saved by the program are best_model.h5 and confusion_matrix.png. best_model.h5 corresponds to the convolutional neural network built. confusion_matrix.png reports the numbers of true positives, false positives, false negatives, and true negatives of the test data and shows four plots: the true positive DM vs. time plot that had lowest probability of being classified as containing an FRB, the false-positive DM vs. time plot that had the highest probability of being classified as containing an FRB, the false-negative DM vs. time plot that had the highest probability of being classified as negative, and the true negative DM vs. time plot that had the lowest probability of being classified as negative.
+The two new files saved by the program are best_model.h5 and confusion_matrix.png. best_model.h5 contains the convolutional neural network built that can most accurately predict the presence of an FRB inside a Spectra object. confusion_matrix.png reports the numbers of true positives, false positives, false negatives, and true negatives of the test data and shows four plots: the true positive DM vs. time plot that had lowest probability of being classified as containing an FRB, the false-positive DM vs. time plot that had the highest probability of being classified as containing an FRB, the false-negative DM vs. time plot that had the highest probability of being classified as negative, and the true negative DM vs. time plot that had the lowest probability of being classified as negative.
 This serves to demonstrate example of the most ambiguous data: DM vs. time arrays that are classified as positive or negative with least precision.

 Here is an example of a confusion matrix and the corresponding data reported: